GHTaarn/UnicodeREPL.jl/docs/CONTRIBUTING.md

    5. Test the temporary branch
    6. Merge the temporary branch into release-x.x (e.g. `git switch release-x.x; git merge dev-x.x.x`)
    7. Push to Github
    8. Write a comment containing the text `@JuliaRegistrator register branch=release-x.x` on the commit on Github to trigger the Julia registrator to register the new version.
-(You can write release notes in the second and subsequent lines of the comment)
+(You can write release notes in the second and subsequent lines of the comment after the text "Release notes:")
    9. On Github, create a new release, giving release-x.x the tag vx.x.x
    10. Optionally update the `nocompat` branch.
 Often this can be done by creating a new branch off `nocompat`, cherry picking from the release-x.x branch (using the -x flag), testing and finally merging this into the `nocompat` branch and pushing to Github.